semhargg/test/README.md

-# test
+# My first github repo
-Sem test repo for Ds4pp
+This is a test repo for avi data science calss